 Developing A Mission Orientated Church Computer Use Policy

 What Is The Mission Of Your Church?

-There are good things that don't fit within our mission that we feel God has given to us.
-We are willing to give up those good things because we cannot be everything to everyone and we cannot accomplish every task even if it is a good task.
-It will cause us to not get any task accomplished.
+There are good things that don’t fit within our mission that we feel God has given to us.
+We are willing to give up those good things because we cannot be everything to everyone and we cannot accomplish every task even if it is a useful task.
+It will cause us not to get any work performed.

 The same is probably true for your church.
 God has given a specific mission for your church to accomplish.
 So it might be wise to ask yourself, “How does our computer use policy fit into the mission God has called us to accomplish?”
 This might take two levels as you apply it to two different types of users.
 Those being your staff and your members or the general public.

 Staff members are different from your regular members or the general public.
 When they are on staff, they are working for your organization.
 As such, there are different liabilities involved.
 At a minimum, you need to think through whether or not you want the computers used for anything other than church-related business while they are on duty or the clock at your church.